nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject10/README.md

 ### 📦 Data Processing with PySpark

-In this project, we harness the power of PySpark for data processing on a large dataset.
-Using PySpark, we efficiently read the dataset and perform various data processing tasks, including Spark SQL queries and data transformations, to meet the specified requirements.
-The results of our analysis and processing will be saved in the "output" directory for further inspection and reference.
+In this project, we utilize the capabilities of PySpark to efficiently process a large dataset.
+PySpark empowers us to read and analyze data seamlessly, combining the power of Spark SQL for advanced queries and data transformations.

-#### Using PySpark
+You can explore the analysis code in [main.py](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject10/blob/main/src/main.py) to understand how the data processing with PySpark was performed.

+The output of the analysis is available in [country_count.md](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject10/blob/main/output/country_count.md).
+This report provides insights into the total number of countries within our dataset.

-We utilize PySpark, a fast and powerful data processing framework, to handle large-scale data efficiently.
-PySpark allows us to take advantage of distributed computing capabilities and perform complex data operations seamlessly.
-With its support for Spark SQL, we can easily query and analyze the dataset.
+Using PySpark, we can efficiently manage large-scale data, leveraging distributed computing to perform complex operations smoothly.
+With built-in support for Spark SQL, we can execute SQL queries on our dataset to gain valuable insights.

-#### Output Data

-The results of our data processing, which may include summary reports, will be saved in the "output" directory.
-You can find detailed reports, visualizations, or any other output data that provides insights into the dataset.

-We hope to demonstrate the full potential of PySpark for efficient and effective data processing in this project.
-Stay tuned for further updates and insights.